shepherd-group/pydmqmc/docs/source/dev/new_systems.rst

         At minimum you should include a "Parameters" section which documents all the parameters needed for the __init__ function.
-        You will likely not need an "Attributes" section because of how pydmqmc's classes are written.
+        You will likely not need an "Attributes" section because any publicly accessible attributes are actually methods tagged with the `@property` decorator.

         Parameters
         ----------